-Aqeel recently returned from a 250-day solo trip to India, South America, Central America and Europe.
-Going “with the flow” for most of his travels, Aqeel highlights his incredible stories, adventures and insights from 8 months abroad.
+In 2017 he embarked on a 250-day solo trip to 22 countries throughout India, South America, Central America and Europe.
+Going “with the flow” for most of his travels, Aqeel highlights his incredible stories, adventures and insights from over 8 months abroad.

 He spent the bulk of his time in South America despite knowing little to nothing about the area before arriving.
 Now, South America is no longer a foreign land.